Adore Delano: RuPaul's Drag Race

-Following the finale of Drag Race, Adore Delano released the single "DTF" on May 20, 2014, as the lead single from her debut album Till Death Do Us Party.
-The album was released on June 3, 2014, charting at number three on the US Dance/Electronic Albums chart, 11 on the US Independent Albums chart, and number fifty-nine on the Billboard 200.
-She released music videos for the majority of its tracks, including "I Adore U", which peaked at 49 on the US Billboard Dance/Electronic Songs.
-In November 2014, Adore Delano announced that a second album was in the works with an anticipated 2015 release date.

-Adore Delano's album After Party was set for release March 11, 2016.
-"Dynamite", the first single, was released on February 26, 2016; "Take Me There", the second single, was released on March 10, 2016; and the "I.C.U.", was released on September 1, 2016.
 Adore was one of 10 contestants on the second season of RuPaul's Drag Race: All Stars.
 She chose to leave the show in the second episode for personal reasons.
-Whatever, her third studio album, was released on August 18, 2017.

 On April 4, 2017, Delano filed a lawsuit against Producer Entertainment Group, her former management company, alleging that Delano had earned $2.5 million over the past three years, but only about $300,000 was actually paid.
 P.E.G. counter-sued in January 2018, alleging Delano owed the company $180,000 in management fees.
 The suit was dismissed by a judge who awarded no money to either party.

 In 2019, Adore Delano appeared as a guest for the first challenge in the premiere of season 11 of Drag Race.
 In June 2019, a panel of judges from New York magazine placed her sixth on its list of "the most powerful drag queens in America", a ranking of 100 former Drag Race contestants.
 In August, she was featured on the cover of Gay Times.
 In December 2019, she joined the cast of the fourth season of Ex on the Beach.

+Music career

+Following her runner-up finish on RuPaul's Drag Race in 2014, Delano launched her recording career with the single "DTF", released on May 20, 2014, as the lead single from her debut studio album, Till Death Do Us Party.
+Released on June 3, 2014, the album reached number three on the US Billboard Dance/Electronic Albums chart, number 11 on the US Independent Albums chart, and number 59 on the Billboard 200.
+Delano released music videos for most of the album's tracks, including "I Adore U", which peaked at number 49 on the US Billboard Dance/Electronic Songs chart.

+In March 2016, Delano released her second studio album, After Party, preceded by the singles "Dynamite" and "Take Me There".

+In 2017, Delano released her third studio album, Whatever.
+Marking a departure from the dance-pop sound of her earlier releases, the album incorporated punk influences.
+In interviews promoting the album, Delano discussed her evolving views on gender identity and artistic expression.